Indo-Fijians

-Although Indo-Fijians constituted a majority of Fiji's population from 1956 through to the late 1980s, discrimination triggered immigration, resulted in them numbering 313,798 (37.6%) (2007 census) out of a total of 827,900 people living in Fiji As of 2007.
+The demographic proportion of Indo-Fijians within Fiji has changed significantly since the late twentieth century.
+After constituting a majority of approximately 52% of the national population in the late 20th century, the community has declined to roughly 33% of the total population As of 2017, and down from 37% a decade prior.
+This demographic contraction was primarily initiated by the 1987 Fijian coups d'état, which prompted large-scale emigration due to political instability and concerns over increasingly hostile indigenous ethnic nationalism.
+Ongoing outward migration to countries such as Australia, New Zealand, Canada, and the United States, combined with a sharp decrease in fertility rates below the population replacement level, has sustained the population decline into the 21st century.

 Although they hailed from various regions in the subcontinent, just about half of Indo-Fijians trace their origins to the Awadh and Bhojpur regions of the Hindi Belt in northern India.
 Indo-Fijians speak Fiji Hindi in Fiji also known as 'Fiji Baat' which is based on the Awadhi dialect with influence from Bhojpuri.
 It is a koiné language with its own grammatical features, distinct to the Modern Standard Hindi and Modern Standard Urdu spoken in South Asia.
 The major home districts of Fiji's North Indian labourers were Basti, Gonda, Lucknow, Kanpur, Faizabad, Ballia, Ghazipur, Gorakhpur, Sultanpur, Siwan, Shahabad, Saran, and Azamgarh, in the present-day Awadh region of Uttar Pradesh and the present-day Bhojpur region of Uttar Pradesh, Bihar and Jharkhand.

 Others (in a smaller quantity) originated in West Bengal, Haryana, Tamil Nadu, Kerala, and the Telugu regions.
 A small contingent of indentured labourers came from Afghanistan and Nepal.
 Many of the Muslim Indo-Fijians also came from Sindh, West Punjab and various other parts of South Asia.
-Fiji's British colonial rulers brought South Asian people to the Colony of Fiji as indentured labourers between 1879 and 1916 to work on Fiji's sugar-cane plantations, with a small minority were also used in Rice farming.

-Mahendra Chaudhry became Fiji's first Indo-Fijian Prime Minister on 19 May 1999.
+Fiji's British colonial rulers brought South Asian people to the Colony of Fiji as indentured labourers between 1879 and 1916 to work on Fiji's sugar-cane plantations, with a small minority also used in Rice farming.
+Mahendra Chaudhry became Fiji's first Indo-Fijian Prime Minister on 19 May 1999, although he was couped just a year later.

 Early ancestors of Indo-Fijians

+British discovery of Fiji

+Through the writings of William Bligh and the discovery by Abel Tasman, British plantation owners began migrating to Fiji to become plantation owners.
+In 1869 the population of European settlers in Fiji was 1,250.
+By 1872, that number rose to 2,670 due to the low competition and high profitability in the Fijian Islands.
+Due to the major financial issues Chief Seru Cakobau faced, in 1874 Fiji was ceded to Great Britain.
+5 years after this marked the end of what was deemed the “Deed of Cession”.
+Suva became a primary hub for British colonialism around the pacific.
+The British government swiftly began allowing the importation of indentured laborists, and started dominating the Fijian political and economic scenes.
+This also marked the arrival of the first batch of Indians to the Fijian islands.